BII Proof of Concept (PoC) Program

 The PoC grant is limited to cover expenses for activities such as:

-– Salary for staff (not main applicant)
+- Salary for staff (not for applicant)

-– Development of MVP, prototypes
+- Development and test of MVP or prototypes

 Funding cannot be used for:

-– Personal (applicant) salary
+- Applicant’s own salary

 - Conferences and travel